Ram0060/Data-Science-Project-MLops/README.md

-Data Science Project
+# Data Science Project
-A comprehensive data science project encompassing data preprocessing, exploratory data analysis (EDA), model building, and evaluation.

-This project aims to analyze and model data to derive meaningful insights and predictions.
-It involves:​
+A comprehensive end-to-end Data Science project that covers the full machine learning pipeline — from raw data ingestion to model deployment.
+This project is designed to process, validate, transform, train, evaluate, and serve ML models using modular and production-ready code.

+# Project Objective
+To build a robust ML pipeline that:

+Ingests raw data

+Validates its structure and schema

+Transforms data via preprocessing and feature engineering

+Trains and evaluates machine learning models

+Serves predictions through a web API (Flask or FastAPI)

+# Pipeline Workflow
+Package metadata and setup config if you want to pip-install your project locally or share it as a module.

-# workflow >>> mlpipeline
+mlpipeline

-1. Data ingestion
+├── Data Ingestion
-2. Data validation
+├── Data Validation
-3. Data Transforamtion -- featuring engineering, data processing
-4. Model Trainer
+├── Data Transformation (Feature Engineering & Preprocessing) ├── Model Training
-5. Model Evaluation
+└── Model Evaluation

-🗂️ Folders
+# Project Structure
-config/
+## config/
-Contains configuration YAMLs:

-config.yaml: Project-wide configuration like file paths, parameters, shcema of data.
+config.yaml: Central configuration for file paths, parameters, and schema details.

-logs/
+## logs/
-Logs generated during pipeline execution (e.g., run.log) for debugging and auditing.
+Stores logs from pipeline executions (e.g., run.log) for debugging and traceability.

-research/
+## research/
-contains notebooks each stage of the project life cycle.
-The codes are initially tested over here, made sure there are no errors the ensured everything is running fine and then included in the modular coding.
+Jupyter notebooks for prototyping and testing each stage of the pipeline.

+Code is validated here before being refactored into the modular pipeline.

-src/DataScience/
+## src/DataScience/
-main pipeline code.  contains modules for:
+Modular pipeline code:

 data_ingestion.py